iuyhcdfs/techchasing/README.md

 a lil reaction time platform for a friend

-delivers some visuals and requires the required button answer just needs to work, so expect everything you want to be inside index.html :)
+delivers some visuals and requires the required button answer no elegance requested. everything is in index.html muahaha

-saves results somewhere meaningful
+saves results somewhere meaningful... but not right now :)

 current placeholder gifs are made by kadano https://www.ssbwiki.com/User:Kadano